n76/wifi_backend/README.md

 Requirements on phone
 =====================
-1. This is a plug in for µg UnifiedNlp which can be installed from f-droid.
-The µg GmsCore can also use this backend.
+1. This is a plug-in for [µg UnifiedNlp](http://forum.xda-developers.com/android/apps-games/app-g-unifiednlp-floss-wi-fi-cell-tower-t2991544) which can be [installed from f-droid](https://f-droid.org/repository/browse/?fdfilter=unified&fdpage=1&page_id=0).
+The [µg GmsCore](http://forum.xda-developers.com/android/apps-games/app-microg-gmscore-floss-play-services-t3217616) can also use this backend.

 How to build and install
 ========================